 Stata's new didregress and xtdidregress commands fit DID and DDD models that control for unobserved group and time effects. didregress can be used with repeated cross-sectional data, where we sample different units of observations at different points in time. xtdidregress is for use with panel (longitudinal) data.
 These commands provide a unified framework to obtain inference that is appropriate for a variety of study designs.

-Difference in difference in differences (DDD) adds a control group to the DID framework to account for unobservables group- and time-characteristic interactions that might not be captured by DID.
-It augments DID with another difference for the new control group.
-Hence, the name difference in difference in differences.
+Difference in difference in differences (DDD) adds a control group to the DID framework to account for unobservable group- and time-characteristic interactions that might not be captured by DID.
+It augments DID with another difference for the new control group, hence the name difference in difference in differences.

 Examples of treatment effects include examining the effects of a drug regimen on blood pressure, a surgical procedure on mobility, a training program on employment, or an ad campaign on sales.

 A health provider wants to study the effect of a new hospital admissions procedure on patient satisfaction using monthly data on patients before and after the new procedure was implemented in some of their hospitals.
 The health provider will use DID regression to analyze the effect of the new admissions procedure on the hospitals that participated in the program.
 The outcome of interest is patient satisfaction, satis, and the treatment variable is procedure.
 We can fit this model using didregress.

 . webuse hospdd . didregress (satis) (procedure), group(hospital) time(month)

 The first set of parentheses is used to specify the outcome of interest followed by the covariates in the model.
 In this case, there are no covariates.
 The second set of parentheses is used to specify the binary variable that indicates the treated observations, procedure.
 The group() and time() options are used to construct group and time fixed effects that are included in the model.
 The variable specified in group() defines the level of clustering for the default cluster–robust standard errors.
 For this example, we cluster at the hospital level.
 The results from this command are